The Rules for Claiming Personal Exemptions Through 2017

 The Tax Cuts and Jobs Act eliminated the personal exemption from the tax code when it went into effect in 2018.
 This will be the case from through the 2025 tax year when the TCJA technically expires.
 But it's expiration isn't necessarily a done deal.
 Congress has the option of renewing the tax law for another stretch of years at that time.

 But you may still be in luck if you want to go back to amend a 2016 or 2017 tax return.
 Generally, you have three years from the date of filing to amend a previous year's tax return.

 Here's how the exemption works.

 Who Is Eligible?

-All tax breaks come with a whole list of rules for claiming them and personal exemptions are no exception.
-A taxpayer is permitted to claim one personal exemption for himself and one exemption for each person he's able to claim as a dependent.
+All tax breaks come with a whole list of rules for claiming them and personal exemptions were no exception.
+A taxpayer was permitted to claim one personal exemption for himself and one exemption for each person he could claim as a dependent.

-Married people who file jointly can claim two personal exemptions, one for each spouse, plus exemptions for each of their dependents.
-If they file separately, however, one spouse can claim the other spouse's personal exemption only under limited circumstances.
+Married people who file jointly could claim two personal exemptions, one for each spouse, plus exemptions for each of their dependents.
+If they filed separately, however, one spouse could claim the other spouse's personal exemption only under limited circumstances.

-You can't claim a personal exemption for yourself if you're someone else's dependent because that taxpayer is already claiming your personal exemption.
+You could not claim a personal exemption for yourself if you were someone else's dependent because that taxpayer was already claiming your personal exemption.